kp7742/WAAutoResponder/README.md

 ## Note

-Wants WAAutoResponder which works without Root?, You can Get from [Here](https://github.com/kp7742/WAAutoResponder-NoRoot).
-But It has Less Functionalites.
+Wants WAAutoResponder which works without Root? which has Less Functionality, You can Get from [Here](https://github.com/kp7742/WAAutoResponder-NoRoot)

 ## Overview